susanli2016/susanli2016.github.io/_posts/2017-05-08-brfss-data.md

 ### Data Collection:

 Data collection procedure is explained in [brfss_codebook]( https://d3c33hcgiwev3.cloudfront.net/_e34476fda339107329fc316d1f98e042_brfss_codebook.html?Expires=1494288000&Signature=RuCtQECi5hYrD999rLNfP4Vp3wIxf3qxs-egVp6zbTdoKbF-ob~Gw3F767Isf84f2xFMy2etvZ--2Z7FxCSpK0c~IdzUkUIq7EsUiuARi-qgv5tLnUYXKpbLhPXH9rmh8xV4MF~CNQ2FyHmyArTsQ3vSp1IpHYx1ypJ9ayDSZAc_&Key-Pair-Id=APKAJLTNE6QMUY6HBC5A).
 The data were collected from United States' all 50 states, the District of Columbia, Puerto Rico, Guam and American Samoa, Federated States of Micronesia, and Palau, by conducting both landline telephone and cellular telephone-based surveys.
 Disproportionate stratified sampling (DSS) has been used for the landline sample and the cellular telephone respondents are randomly selected with each having equal probability of selection.
-The dataset we are working on contains 330 variables for a total of 491, 775 samples in 2013.
+The dataset we are working on contains 330 variables for a total of 491, 775 observations in 2013.
 The missing values denoted by "NA".

 ### Generalizability:

-Population of interest are adult, aged 18 years or older, who reside in the US.
-The analysis can be generalized to the population as it is an observational study using random sampling of a large sampling size (491,775).
-However, the potential bias could be no response bias, incomplete interview, missing values and convenience bias(some people may not have landline and cell phone).
+The sample data should allow us to generalize to the population of interest.
+It is a survey of 491,775 U.S. adults aged 18 years or older.
+It is based on a large stratified random sample.
+Potential biases are associated with non-response, incomplete interviews, missing values and convenience bias (some potential respondents may not have been included because they do not have a landline and cell phone).

 ### Causality: